The 2022 grant application is now closed. Please check back next spring for the Summer 2023 application cycle.

 Latinx Studies Thesis Research Grant

 The Committee on Ethnicity, Migration, Rights (EMR) and the Observatorio of Instituto Cervantes at Harvard award summer grants to assist Harvard juniors with research for a senior honors thesis in areas related to Latinx Studies.
 The department(s) in which the thesis will be written is open.
-Applicants may be pursuing Ethnic Studies under History and Literature or in the Latina/o EMR secondary field, but neither is a requirement.
+Applicants may be pursuing the Latinx ("Latino") Studies or EMR secondary field, but that is not a requirement.
 Grantees must spend a minimum of six weeks engaged in research activities.
 Special consideration will be given to projects for which there are fewer sources of funding offered through other campus entities (e.g., projects requiring domestic travel).

 ________________________________________